henrypoydar/lighthouse-pm/README.markdown

 A quick/dirty merb app for adding some rudimentary project management oversight and insight to Lighthouse tickets.
 Essentially produces a single web page with milestone summaries that include brief ticket listings and estimated and actual development times.
-Also allows for inline changing of ticket titles.
+Allows for quick inline editing of ticket titles and assigned user from this single page.
+Also allows for dragging tickets to other milestones.

 Assumes you are using Lighthouse to track development tasks, perhaps in addition to bugs issues.
 Works best if you setup your lighthouse tickets as follows: